nodejs/quic/doc/api/quic.md

 * Type: {number}

-The total number of unacknoledged bytes this QUIC endpoint has tramitted to the connected peer.
+The total number of unacknowledged bytes this QUIC endpoint has transmitted to the connected peer.

 #### quicsession.bytesReceived